Skip to content

 Motivation Mondays is open to anyone who wishes to share a motivational quote, photo, personal challenge or a post that encourages others to start the week on an upbeat note.

-Basic Instructions: Each week, I will have a motivation word to help us create a response.
+Basic Instructions: Each week, I will have a Motivation word to help us create a response.
 (See listed words for the months above/below)

-Email address: You may email or share your post as a comment and I will add it to the round-up of related posts. email it to: contact(@)mirthandmotivation(.)com
+Email address: You may email or share your post as a comment, and I will add it to the round-up of related posts. email it to: contact(@)mirthandmotivation(.)com

 Category tag: – Share your post using Motivation Mondays